YoungNyamkondiwa/alx-system_engineering-devops/0x01-shell_permissions/README.md

 8. 8.
 James Bond  "chmod 007 hello"   a script that sets the permission to the file hello as follows: Owner: no permission at all --Group: no permission at all --Other users: all the permissions.
 9. 9.
 John Doe "chmod 753 hello"  script that sets the mode of the file hello to this: -rwxr-x-wx 1 julien julien 23 Sep 20 14:25 hello.
 10. 10.
 Look in the mirror    "chmod --reference=olleh hello"   script that sets the mode of the file hello the same as olleh’s mode.
+11. 11.
+Directories  "sudo chmod -R +111 */" script that adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.
+Regular files should not be changed.